beginning of content

 Your doctor will ask about your symptoms and examine you.

-Sometimes laparoscopy (keyhole surgery) may be used to look inside your abdomen (tummy area) and check if the cancer has spread.
+Sometimes laparoscopy (keyhole surgery) is used to look inside your abdomen.
+This allows your doctor to check if the cancer has spread.

 How is oesophageal cancer treated?

-Treatment might also involve inserting an oesophageal stent.
-The stent is a small tube placed in the oesophagus to keep it open so that food and liquids can pass through.
+You may need an oesophageal stent, which is a small tube placed in your oesophagus to keep it open.
+This helps food and liquids pass through while the cancer is being treated.

 Living with oesophageal cancer

-Surgery for oesophageal cancer can make it hard to swallow and eat for a while.
-It's important to have enough to eat and drink so you stay healthy and don't lose weight.
-Your doctor will usually work with a dietitian to help you plan meals and ensure that you are eating a healthy diet.
+Surgery for oesophageal cancer can make it hard to swallow for a while.
+It's important to eat and drink, so you don't lose too much weight or become unwell.
+Your doctor or a dietitian will help plan your meals to make sure that you are eating enough.

-After treatment has finished, you will still need ongoing tests and regular checks with your specialists.
 After you have been treated for cancer, it's normal to feel afraid that the cancer will return.
-If you are struggling, it is important to seek support from your doctor, a therapist or other people who have been through cancer.
+If you are struggling, you can seek support from:

 Resources and support